spineki/cuda_fractal/README.md

 # Files
 cuda_fractal.cpp: the main file that handle windows, keys and picture update

 kernel.cu: The cuda file were the kernel is written.
-It is call by the main function in cuda_fractal.cpp/
+It is called by the main function in cuda_fractal.cpp

 # Requirements